MarshallBelles/flow-rust-sdk/README.md

 * execute_transaction : Sends a built and signed transcation to the blockchain
 * get_transaction_result : Checks the status / result of a transaction
 * get_block : Gets the latest block by default
+* sign_transaction : Single auth transactions with one envelope signature

 Here's what doesn't work:

-* sign_transaction : I'm still working on the ECDSA signature process
+* sign_transaction : Multiple auth transactions, with more than one signer / payload signatures

 List of To-Do (incomplete):